 Hayden said that man should be “permitted to be man,” that people of any background should have the chance to make the most of their lives.
 Hayden also later joined the Baha’i Faith.

-We are thrilled and honored to be supported by MiraMed, the University of Michigan and Grant Thornton for our work in Detroit.
+We are thrilled and honored to work with the City of Detroit, MiraMed, the University of Michigan and Grant Thornton for our work in Detroit.

 We love Detroit and we are here to listen – to work with the community.

 And we're building a broad coalition of Michigan and American businesses to further this new project.
-Contact us if you want to say that Education Is Detroit.
+Feel free to contact us!

 Education Is Not A Crime is operated by Journalism for Change, a US-registered 501(c)(3) non-profit organization created in 2014, focusing on creative solutions to social issues while minimizing institutional costs and ensuring sound administration of project funding.
 Education Is Not A Crime and Journalism for Change were both founded by the Iranian-Canadian journalist and filmmaker Maziar Bahari.